Da-ice: Name

 Despite the hyphen in the group's name, it is pronounced as "dice".
-Five sides of a dice represent the members, while the last side represents the fans.
+Five sides of a die represent the members, while the last side represents the fans.
 The "a-i" in the name is intentionally spelt in lowercase, as "ai" means love in the Japanese language.

 History

 2011–2014: Formation and early years

 In January 2011, Yudai Ohno, Toru Iwaoka, Taiki Kudo, Sota Hanamura, and Hayate Wada were gathered and formed into a group by their current manager.
-The group, initially named Blackout, soon decided to change their names because "blackout" meant a power outage.
+The group, initially named Blackout, soon decided to change the name because "blackout" meant a power outage.
 In April, they held their first concert in Shibuya Vuenos.

 From May to September 2012, Da-ice performed as the opening act for their agency mates AAA in "AAA Tour 2012 -777- Triple Seven".
 This significantly widened their exposure to the public, and by the end of the tour their Twitter followers had grown from about 2,000 to over 10,000.
 On 12 December 2012, the group released their self-titled debut indie mini-album.
 It ranked 1st on the Recochoku ringtone daily chart, and reached a peak of number 15 on the Oricon Daily Albums Chart.

 Following the release of the album, Da-ice held their first tour in January 2013.
 In May of the same year, they held their second tour.
-On 5 June 2013, they released their first indie single, "I'll Be Back".
+In June 2013, they released their first indie single, "I'll Be Back".
 The single ranked number 14 on the Oricon Weekly Singles Chart, and achieved number one on the Recochoku ringtone daily chart.
 In July, they announced they would be making their debut in 2014, and in October, it was announced that a nationwide online vote would determine their debut single.
 At the end of 2013, the group transferred to Universal Music Japan's subsidiary, Universal Sigma.